virtualspark/kyverno/README.md

 ## Kyverno

-# What is Kyverno
+### What is Kyverno?
 Kyverno is a policy engine designed for Kubernetes.
-It can validate, mutate, and generate configurations using admission controls and background scans.
-Kyverno policies are Kubernetes resources and do not require learning a new language.
-Kyverno is designed to work nicely with tools you already use like kubectl, kustomize, and Git.
+It runs as an admission controller and can validate, mutate, and generate any configuration data based on customizable policies.
+It is designed to work nicely with tools you already use like kubectl, kustomize, and Git.

-How to get it started?
+### How to get it started?

 Step 1: Install Kyverno using Helm

+a) Add the Kyverno Helm repository:

+  helm repo add kyverno https://kyverno.github.io/kyverno/